azazellochg/Relion/README.md

 #####remove_bad_img.sh

 Sometimes for negative stain "remove dust" options in relion are not working properly, creating strange pattern of dots.
 Here the script will use IMAGIC to remove images with extremely low/high pixel densities.
 Particles order should be the same in imagic stack and corresponding star file!

+---
+#####renumber_classes

+This small script will renumber class numbers in input star file.
+This can be useful when one wants to do particle sorting in Relion with only selected (i.e., good ones) 2D classes and not all of them, as suggested by default.
+The suggested procedure is the following:
+* extract (+regroup if necessary) particles according to selected 2D classes in Relion display
+* extract class images of the previous selection
+* run the script on both files
+* run _Particle sorting_ in Relion using these two input files